-Sex hormones and COVID-19: a Californian research group experiments with IBSA's subcutaneous progesterone
+Sex hormones and COVID-19: a Californian research group experiments with IBSA's subcutaneous progesterone31 July 2020

 Risk of infection and mortality rates for COVID-19 differ between men and women.
 Numerous epidemiological studies show that Chinese, Italian and American women are less prone to illness from COVID-19 and develop less serious forms of the illness.

 But what makes females more ‘resistant’ to the virus?
 There are several factors that favour women, including a different immune response, behavioural factors and different hormone production.
 It is precisely based on the role of sex hormones and their immunomodulatory and anti-inflammatory properties that two independent groups of American researchers have developed two clinical trials to explain the differing impact of COVID-19 infection on female and male subjects.

 According to the New York Times, at Stony Brook University in Long Island New York, doctors have begun treating COVID-19 patients with oestrogen, while at the Cedars-Sinai Hospital in Los Angeles, they are using progesterone.
 Researchers are pinning their hopes on this latter hormone in particular, as some studies have shown that progesterone is able to reduce pro-inflammatory immune cells in favour of those that fight the inflammatory process.